Skip to main content

 • Set aside time to quiz yourself regularly on past and new materials on a topic you wish to master.
 Remember to check your answers and so you can correct your mistakes.

 These are 3 related ingredients that can make your retrieval practice more effortful and effective.
 The key is to mix things up and vary them, so you break mindless repetition, and simulate retrieval in a way that’s similar to the random and varied nature of real-life challenges.
-In the book / full summary, we explain in greater detail why this works how you can apply it in real-life learning.
+Our complete Make It Stick summary explains in greater detail why this works how you can apply it in real-life learning.

 Spaced practice means spreading out your retrieval sessions with a meaningful time-gap between practice sessions.